qiaofengmarco/Artificial-Intelligence/Lab1-Artificial Neural Network/README.md

 # Artificial Neural Network for Face Recognition
 - Lab homepage: http://www.cs.cmu.edu/afs/cs.cmu.edu/user/mitchell/ftp/faces.html
+- Important Note:
+  - You can use my code as reference, but please don't directly copy them, because its performance may be poor.
+(I have analysized the result in my slides.)
 - Code:
   - You can compile the python script "recognition.py" in Linux and see the result.
     > python recognition.py